TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/oas.md

 - **Post**: A plugin is configured within the `responsePlugins` list.
 The plugin is enabled and implemented by function `postplugin` within the source file located at path `/path/to/plugin1.so`.
 The raw request body and session metadata is available to the plugin.
 - **Response**: A plugin is configured within the `postPlugins` list.
 The plugin is enabled and implemented by function `Response` within the source file located at path `/path/to/plugin1.so`.
 The raw request body and session metadata is available to the plugin.

 The configuration above is a complete and valid Tyk OAS API Definition that you can use as a basis for trying out custom plugins.
 You will need to update the [driver]({{< ref "plugins/supported-languages#plugin-driver-names" >}}) parameter to reflect the target language type of your plugins.
-You will also need to update the `path` and `functionName` parameters for each plugin to reflect your source code.
+You will also need to update the `path` and `functionName` parameters for each plugin to reflect the source code.

 ---